Three Effective Google Ad Strategies for Your B2B Marketing

 Your competitors are your competitors because you’re vying for largely the same target audience and prospective consumers.
 Therefore, including your competitors’ audiences in your Google Ads campaign is a good strategy to generate more qualified leads for your business.

-Target your competitors’ keywords, or even use their brand name.
-Let’s say your biggest competition is a local company, titled “Company X Waterloo.”
+Target your competitors’ keywords or even use their brand names.
+Let’s say your biggest competition is a local company titled “Company X Waterloo.”
 You can target your ads to the search term “Company X Waterloo alternative” to get noticed by clients looking for similar offerings with competitive pricing.

 While it’s true that you’re not allowed to use your competitor’s brand names in your ad copy (if you do, your ad will likely be removed), you are allowed to bid on their brand names.
 Use this technique to help your business gain traction and leave your competitors in the dust!